 Be especially careful with ones that are “part-sun to full sun.”
 If you live at elevation (like I do) then 6 hours per day is full sun, no question.
 The sun is so intense here that over six hours per day can scald plants.

-Plant tags, gardening books, and online descriptions will tell you how much sun that plant needs to thrive.
+Plant tags, gardening reference books, and online descriptions will tell you how much sun that plant needs to thrive.

 It’s not enough to understand your overall climate and sun exposure.
 Microclimates can dictate what plants will survive in what parts of your yard.